 Think for a moment what has pushed you off balance recently?
 The attacks in London and Paris?
 The lingering effects of the U.S. election?
 News about the ongoing impact of climate change?
 Some trouble your child is experiencing?
 From one perspective, the stories...read more

 Emotional Agility is becoming something more commonly talked about especially as a quality of leaders.
 It sounds nice and positive but what exactly is it, where does it come from and how does one develop it?
-Emotional agility is “the capability to recognize...read more
+Emotional agility is “the capability to recognize your...read more

 Last week I wrote that we have emotions about our emotions.
 This week is a bit similar but in a different direction.
 We humans are “assessment machines”.
 It seems we cannot stop interpreting, developing opinions or creating beliefs about ourselves and the world...read more

 We all know that emotions are not always easy to pin down.
 Somehow they seem a little slippery and, darn them, always changing.
 It is a big enough challenge sometimes just to name the emotion we are feeling exactly.
-To make things even more interesting we...read more
+To make things even more interesting we not...read more

 Looking back over the past 60 years of my life I can see that I have had several distinct relationships with my emotions and various strategies for how to co-exist with them.
-If it sounds like I am referring to them as something separate from “me” that is...read more
+If it sounds like I am referring to them as something separate from “me” that is because...read more

 I’ve always thought about awareness as something a bit mystical and difficult to pin down.
 It seemed like a good idea but I had put it into the “either you have it or you don’t” column.
 I’d come to think that either people “were or were not” aware.
 Very black and...read more

 “Thanks so much for your email.
 I cried when I read it but, this time, the crying was good – felt nourishing.